-During 2020/21, in recognition of the Health Board's continued good performance prior to the pandemic and the professional and considered way in which the Health Board responded to the extraordinary circumstances of the pandemic, WG reduced the Health Board's escalation status from 'targeted intervention' to 'enhanced monitoring'.
-In order for the Health Board to move into 'routine monitoring', the Health Board needs to focus on future financial plans, which will be dependent on delivering the Health and Care Strategy and the capability and capacity of the organisation in terms of planning.
+During 2020/21, in recognition of the our continued good performance prior to the pandemic and the professional and considered way in which the we responded to the extraordinary circumstances of the pandemic, WG reduced our escalation status from 'targeted intervention' to 'enhanced monitoring'.
+In order for us to move into 'routine monitoring', the Health Board needs to focus on future financial plans, which will be dependent on delivering the Health and Care Strategy and the capability and capacity of the organisation in terms of planning.
 The Health Board welcomed the reduction in escalation status which recognised the developing maturity of the organisation and reflected the efforts of the whole organisation both prior and during the pandemic.